DeAnthonyGray1/GRC-Risk-Assessment-NIST-800-53r5-/README.md

-# Access Control Risk Assessment (NIST 800-53 AC-6)
+# Enterprise Risk Assessment – (NIST 800-53 Based Analysis)

 ## 📌 Overview
 This project presents a simulated **Access Controls Risk Assessment** focused on the **Principle of Least Privilege (AC-6)** from the NIST 800-53 framework.